Furones: Approximate Dominating Set Solver

 Input: A Boolean Adjacency Matrix $M$.

-Answer: Find a Maximum Independent Set.
+Answer: Find a Minimum Dominating Set.

 Example Instance: 5 x 5 matrix